microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/aks/aks_mssql_arm_template_ado/_index.md

   * Copy the raw URLs for both the [template](https://raw.githubusercontent.com/microsoft/azure_arc/main/azure_arc_data_jumpstart/aks/ARM/azuredeploy.json) and the [parameters](https://raw.githubusercontent.com/microsoft/azure_arc/main/azure_arc_data_jumpstart/aks/ARM/azuredeploy.parameters.json) json files and paste it in it's the proper field.

-  * The deployment ARM template requires you provide parameters values.
-Click on the *Edit Override template parameters* to add your parameters values.
+  * The deployment ARM template requires you to provide parameters values.
+Click on the _Edit Override template parameters_ button to add the values of your parameters.

     ![Screenshot of ARM template config](./11.jpg)